-- wicket shall be called Wide.
-Law 22.4.1 shall not apply in this circumstance. - 22.2 Umpires are instructed to apply a very strict and consistent interpretation in regard to this Law in order to prevent negative bowling wide of the wicket.
-For clarity, the delivery will NOT be a wide if the ball passes where the striker is standing or has stood at any point after the ball came into play for that delivery unless the ball passes outside of either return crease. - 22.3 A ball passing above head height of the striker standing upright at the popping crease is now a wide.
+22.1 Law 22 shall apply but in addition:

+Umpires are instructed to apply a very strict and consistent interpretation in regard to this Law in order to prevent negative bowling wide of the wicket.
+For clarity, the delivery will NOT be a wide if the ball passes where the striker is standing or has stood at any point after the ball came into play for that delivery.